-What Happened If the City Failed to Fix a Pothole?
-Can I Sue the City?
+What Happened If the Municipality Failed to Fix a Pothole?
+Can I Sue the Municipality?

 Generally, When a Poorly Maintained Road Causes Damage a Local Municipality May Be Liable As Laws Require the Municipality to Reasonably Perform Maintenance.
 Special Rules For Suing Government or Municipalities May Apply.